 Plein Air with Shawn Dell Joyce

-Plein air pastel with Shawn Dell Joyce-learn how to capture a complicated scene in plein air, and simplify it into the strongest compositional elements.
+Plein air pastel with Shawn Dell Joyce-paint along with Shawn as she participates in the Hudson Valley Plein Air Festival and learn how to capture a complicated scene in plein air, and simplify it into the strongest compositional elements.

 Learn the basic tenets of plein air painting, and the intricacies of pastel.
 Start with blocking in basic shapes, refining shapes and colors, then polishing the finished piece.
 Fall workshop focuses on warm fall foliage and cool Hudson River views.
 Workshop runs in conjunction with the Hudson Valley Plein Air Festival, and takes place at Plum Pointe/Kowawese Unique Area in New Windsor.
 Workshop starts out with a brief presentation at 9:30am then a demo.
 Painting time with individual attention during the day, and lunch and snacks provided, restrooms on site.

 Shawn Dell Joyce is the founder of the Wallkill River School of Art, and an award-winning plein air pastelist.
 She has more than twenty years of plein air experience and has won numerous awards for her loose pastel paintings. www.ShawnDellJoyce.com